alexey-naydenov/vartrace/README.md

 # Vartrace

-This is a library for storing trace information in a circular buffer.
-It is designed to enable monitoring a running program with minimal interference.
+Library for storing runtime information basically a logger that stores binary data instead of text messages.
+It is designed to monitor a running program with minimal interference.
+The project was created because there was a need to debug and detect anomalies in multi-threaded application after release.

-Features:

-* Trace dump is self describing.
-That is there is no need to provide additional information to deserialize data.
+To minimize impact on a running program the library was implemented with the following features:

-* Data is stored in a circular buffer with minimal overhead.
-Service data is stored with each record and occupies 8 bytes.
-It consists of 4 bytes timestamp, 1 byte record type id, 1 byte data type id and 2 bytes data size.
+* Data is stored in a fixed size circular buffer.
+Each record contains 8 bytes of overhead data that contains timestamp and description.

+* No exceptions, memory allocation or non standard libraries.

 * Multiple records can be bundled together and written under the same timestamp.
-Such structure is treated as subtrace and can contain other subtraces.

-* Information stored in a trace can be changed at compile time through log level mechanism.
+* Log level can be changed at compile time.

-* Member and standalone functions can be used to store a non POD type in a trace.
+* Standalone and member functions can be used to store user defined structures.

-* The library is designed to minimize impact on program execution.
-PODs of size 4 bytes or less are stored using assignment while larger types are copied by `memcpy`.

-* VarTrace can be used in single threaded as well as in multithreaded environment.
-In later case one has to provide a type that will lock a trace object.
-By default no locking is done.

-* Same syntax is used to store most types: `trace.Log(kInfoLevel, message_id, value)` where `value` can be POD type, array of PODs, std::vector, std::string, object with custom log function or anything that can be stored by copying `sizeof(value)` bytes.
-Dynamic arrays can be logged via overloaded function:
-  `trace.Log(kInfoLevel, message_id, pointer, length)`

-* The code does not use external libraries and exceptions so it can be assembled by most compilers.
+* Short data types are stored by optimized function that uses assignment instead of `memcpy`.

+* Locks can be used to share trace object between threads.
+This feature can be turned on or off through template parameters.

+* Trace dump contains all necessary information in order to restore saved values.

 ## Binary format